chainguard-dev/kolide-silverblue/README.md

 ## Usage

-1. Download an officially supported Kolide Linux package from a trusted source (Slack, Device Trust)
+1. Download an officially supported Kolide Linux RPM package from a trusted source (Slack, Device Trust)
-2. Run `./rebuild.sh </path/to/pkg>
+2. Run `./rebuild.sh </path/to/rpm>
 3. Install resulting package

 It's necessary to provide an official Kolide package as it contains the enrollment secret necessary for your environment.